nbashir97/MSc-Dissertation/README.md

 Overall, we identified a substantial increase in risk of disease amongst immigrant children, which ties in with the existing evidence that social determinants have an acute impact on oral health.
 Future researchers may be motivated to further explore this highly complex and multifactorial relationship, and these findings may also guide policy makers with regards to allocation of healthcare resources.

 ### Analysis

+The Stata code is separated into two files: (i) merging together the raw SAS .XPT files and converting them into .dta format, (ii) the subsequent cleaning and statistical analysis of the merged file.
+The R code is separated into three files (i) creating the simulation Figure 2.1, (ii) all analyses of the artificial data in Table 2.1, (iii) carrying out the PLRTs.
+The NHANES data and artificial blood pressure data are located in the `/data` directory.

 **Stata v17.0**\
 **R v4.3.1**